jean-francoisgiraud/ProcessOptimizationMinimizeCostsTimeRisksMaximizeEnjoyment/README.md

 # ProcessOptimizationMinimizeCostsTimeRisksMaximizeEnjoyment
-Commuting LL (Lessons Learned) (process optimization (minimizeTimeRisks maximizeEnjoyment)) The plan is to use machine and deep learning on this data to determine and predict the best commute routes for varying TOD.
+Commuting LL (Lessons Learned) (process optimization (minimizeTimeRisks maximizeEnjoyment)).
+Machine and deep learning on this data to determine and predict the best commute routes for varying TOD.
+Best TOD mtwt is 1545 f is 1430.
 See below the data for definitions acronyms notes explanations.

 OPTIMUMS